aramirol/ansible-labs/README.md

 Ansible is an IT automation tool.
 It can configure systems, deploy software, and orchestrate more advanced IT tasks such as continuous deployments or zero downtime rolling updates.

-Ansible’s main goals are simplicity and ease-of-use.
-It also has a strong focus on security and reliability, featuring a minimum of moving parts, usage of OpenSSH for transport (with other transports and pull modes as alternatives), and a language that is designed around auditability by humans–even those not familiar with the program.

 ## Installation

 Ansible can be installed on many systems with pip, the Python package manager.